-When I went back to school (at the ripe young age of 40) to get my masters in education, I was fascinated by the many different classrooms I observed.
-I became slightly obsessed by those classrooms that seemed to run like a machine.
+When I went back to school (at the ripe young age of 40) to get my master's in education, I was fascinated by the many different classrooms I observed.
+I became slightly obsessed with those classrooms that seemed to run like a machine.

 As I set up my very first kindergarten classroom – I focused on so many little things that I thought would make all the difference.
 I spent hours organizing and labeling my class library.
-I labeled every cubby, book box, folder, and hook with a number system.
-I mapped out the flow of the room, the table placement, the word wall….ALL OF IT was carefully thought out and I ‘fine-tooth-combed’ it over and over.
+Every cubby, book box, folder, and hook got labeled with a number system.
+I mapped out the flow of the room, the table placement, and the word wall….ALL OF IT was carefully thought out, and I ‘fine-tooth-combed’ it over and over.